andrasq/node-docs/eslint-rules.md

 encoding, etc.  A global ban on them mandates that no such code will ever be written, which is short-sighted.
 Also, the bitwise operations are faster then their numeric equivalents, and are a tool to strength-reduce more costly operators (eg exponentiation).
-They also have different, sometimes more useful semantics (truncation, unsigned int opno sign extension, etc).
+They also have different, sometimes more useful semantics (truncation, unsigned int ops, no sign extension, etc).

         byte = bits & 0xFF;                     // fast, intuitive form
         signMask = bits & 0x80;